rhviana/sdia/README.md

-⚠️ **Important Notice**
+⚠️ IMPORTANT: Repository Access Protocol

-This repository contains original architectural work.
+This repository contains original architectural work, proprietary frameworks, and advanced SAP BTP Integration Suite technical blogs.

+Before exploring, reusing, or referencing any content, you are strongly required to read the following documents to understand the authorship, the engineering background, and the Intellectual Property (IP) protections governing this work:

+📜 NOTICE – Regarding IP rights, DOIs, and usage licenses.

+👤 ABOUT-ME – To understand the 17-year journey from SAP XI/PI to BTP Expert and the context of the " The Commander" methodology.

-Please read the **[NOTICE](./NOTICE.md)** before start to read the main README.md and exploring, reusing, or referencing any content.
+Please ensure you have reviewed these files before proceeding to the main technical documentation.

 Gateway Domain-Centric Routing (GDCR)
 -----------------------------------